“There is only one true battle. The battle between good and evil.”

 Rules

-- The winner of the game is the last person to have character pieces on the board.
+1. The winner of the game is the last person to have character pieces on the board.

-5. The number indicated by the dice roll is the number of spaces you must move on your turn.
+5.The number indicated by the dice roll is the number of spaces you must move on your turn.
 A dice roll can apply to the movement of any character piece or pieces but if used by one of your archer’s arrows the full dice roll is used.

 The roll may be split over as many character pieces as you would like but all moves awarded must be used.
-EXAMPLE: A roll of a 3 can be used by one character piece moving 3 spaces, 3 pieces each moving 1 space or 2 pieces,1 piece moving 1 space and another piece moving 2 spaces.
+EXAMPLE: A roll of a 3 can be used by one character piece moving 3 spaces, 3 pieces each moving 1 space or 2 pieces, 1 piece moving 1 space and another piece moving 2 spaces.
 If a player only has one piece remaining it must move all 3 spaces.

-6. Killing an opponent: An opponent can be killed by either a ground attack, the shooting of an arrow or the playing of a card.
-A Ground attack: A player piece can only kill an opponent’s player piece through movement with an exact roll of the dice.
-If the opposing player’s piece is 2 spaces away and a 3 is rolled a kill is not allowed by spitting this roll over 2 of your pieces.
-Shooting of an arrow: An Archer can shoot in any of the four movable directions.
+Shooting of an arrow: Only an archer can shoot an arrow.
+An Archer can shoot in any of the four movable directions.
 The arrow will travel the entire roll of the dice and cannot be split.
-If you roll a three and your arrow travels three spaces without hitting any obstacles or player pieces your turn is over.
+If you roll a three and your arrow travels three spaces without hitting any obstacles or character piece your turn is over.
 If you roll a three and your arrow travels 2 spaces and hits a wall or gate it stops there, and your turn is over.
-If you roll a three and your arrow first hits an opponent’s player piece at 1,2 or 3 spaces away, the player piece is killed, you score a point, your archer does not move, and your turn is over.
-If one of your archers is in your castle, they may shoot out of either entrance on your turn.
-Playing a card: If a card allows you to climb or scale an obstacle and an opponent’s piece is on the other side, they are killed by a surprise attack and the dice roll portion is forfeited.
+If you roll a three and your arrow first hits an opponent’s character piece at 1,2 or 3 spaces away, the character piece is killed.
+Your archer does not move, and your turn is over.
+If one of your archers is in your castles Keep, they may shoot out of either entrance on your turn.

 7. One gate may not move another gate unless they are on the same post.

 9. The Keep is a one space connection of the two castle entrances.
 It can be used by its owner or allies as a shortcut between the entrances or as an area of refuge.
-Only one character piece can be in the castles keep at any one time.
+Only one character piece can be in the castles Keep at any one time.
 If a character piece is in the keep when an opponent’s piece enters that castle the player piece is killed.
 This is the only time an exact roll is not needed for a ground attack.
 An archer may not shoot into an opponent’s castle.

 Game Play